CSV export: option to export selected or all columns

-#4 Updated by Zbigniew Nowacki over 6 years ago
+#4 Updated by Zbigniew Nowacki almost 7 years ago

 I have one more problem with this export.
 The field "Description" is export too.
 It usually contains a long descripton with many CR-LF characters.
 During export all this CR-LF are put to CSV file.
 In consequence a CSV file is very irregular.
 Well, I thought the use of Custom query in export can resolve this problem (this field is not necessery for me in CSV).
 I wonder if it is a problem for You.
 I am a new user of Redmine.

 #5 Updated by Irfan Adilovic over 6 years ago